gurkirt/road-dataset/README.md

 ```

 Now, you can use `extract_videos2jpgs.py` to extract frames.
-Provide path to `road` folder as argument.
-You will ffmpeg install on your system or with python.
+You will need to provide path to `road` folder as an argument.
+You will need `ffmpeg` installed on your machine or your python should include its binaries, `sudo apt install ffmpeg` should do it on Ubuntu.

 ```
 python extract_videos2jpgs.py <path-to-road-folder>/road/